LloydLabs/wsb-detect/README.md

 ```

 # Techniques
+## `wsb_detect_time`
+The image for the sandbox seems to be built on `Saturday, ‎December ‎7, ‎2019, ‏‎9:14:52 AM` - this is around the time Windows Sandbox was released to the public.
+This check cross references the creation timestamp on the `mountmgr` driver.

 ### `wsb_detect_username`
 This method will check if the current username is `WDAGUtilityUserAccount`, the account used by default in the sandbox.